// SERVICES / MLOPS

 Organisational FitHigh IT operational complexityActive ML model development and deployment

-Where AIOps and MLOps Overlap — and Where LLMOps Fits
+Where They Overlap - and Where LLMOps Fits

 Which Framework Does Your Organisation Actually Need?

-If your team is primarily managing IT operational noise, alert fatigue, or slow incident response across complex infrastructure — AIOps is the right investment.
-If your problem is AI pilots that work in demos but fail in production, AIOps won't help.
-The gap is MLOps.
+If your team is managing IT operational noise - AIOps is the right investment.
+If your problem is AI pilots that work in demos but fail in production - the gap is MLOps.

 MLOps comes first if you're seeing any of these signals:

 Whatever you build first should sit on infrastructure you own and can control.
-Vendor lock-in is a real risk in MLOps tooling just as it is in cloud infrastructure.
+Vendor lock-in is a real risk.
 An agnostic setup gives you the flexibility to evolve your stack without rebuilding it later.

 Yes.
 In organisations running ML models at scale, AIOps monitors the infrastructure that MLOps-managed models run on.
 They operate on different layers and are owned by different teams.
 The key is establishing a clear boundary between infrastructure incidents and model performance issues so each team investigates the right layer.